asds121/hearthstone-core/examples/README.md

 # Examples

-This directory contains example code demonstrating how to use the Hearthstone Game Engine.
+This directory contains example code demonstrating how to use Hearthstone Core.

 ## Available Examples